Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: EMPIRICAL EVIDENCE

 We consider another experiment on clustered graphical data.
-In Fig.~\ref{fig2} a stochastic block model with three clusters is designed where the first cluster contained $10\%$ of the data and the other two clusters contain $50\%$ and $40\%$ of the data.
-Then we define an indicator function that is 1 on the small cluster, and 0 on the other two large clusters.
-Then we look for the average function value on these three clusters.
+In Fig.~\ref{fig:dd} a stochastic block model with three clusters is designed where the first cluster contained $10\%$ of the data and the other two clusters contain $50\%$ and $40\%$ of the data.
+Then we define an indicator function on the small cluster, and we look for the average function value on these three clusters.
 As can be seen from these figures, our algorithm estimates the mean very well while random sampling (RNDS) needs more reference points to catch up the mean.
 More importantly, in this experiment by selecting $28$ reference data, $C_{\rm{COS}}=15.159$ while $C_{\rm{CSO}}= 0.075$.

-Further, Fig.~\ref{fig3} sketches the impact of the shaping parameter, $\ell$, in our formulation on the error behavior of the same stochastic block model.
+Further, Fig.~\ref{fig:dd} sketches the impact of the shaping parameter, $\ell$ from \eqref{opp}, in our formulation on the error behavior of the same stochastic block model.
+Clearly, incorporating a multi-step kernel yields much better performance in estimating the cluster coresets and weights.

-Finally, in Fig.~\ref{fig7},~\ref{fig8} three Gaussian clusters with the same mean vectors and covariance matrices as in the first experiment is considered.
-We construct a graph based on nearest neighbor distances (KNN=$10$) weighted with a Gaussian kernel.
-These two figures demonstrate the way that the proposed algorithm selects points when there is a fixed cost associated with each data (\ref{fig7}) and the special case of the latter where there is no cost for choosing each data point (\ref{fig8}).
-On a similar note, in this experiment by selecting $40$ reference data, $C_{\rm{COS}}=20.300$ while $C_{\rm{CSO}}= 1.811$.
+Finally Fig.~\ref{fig:animals} shows three Gaussian clusters with the same mean vectors and covariance matrices as in the first experiment is considered.
+These two figures demonstrate the way that the proposed algorithm selects points when there is varying cost associated with each point and the special case of equal costs for choosing each point.
+In the figure, when there is a higher average cost of sampling on the largest cluster compared to the smallest, the algorithm adapts to resample in a way not simply proportional to the number of points in each cluster.
+In contrast, when no cost is associated the number of selected points are obviously less than that of the largest component.

-The error performance of our algorithm improves as more reference points are added and that is due to the fact that it tries to selects the most useful points incrementally, creating intuitive core data (vertices) that outperforms the other methods.
-Interestingly, the results disclose that the slack variable, $\kappa$, can play an important role in the developed algorithm and is able to reduce the overall cost of sampling on data by several orders of magnitude.